Purpose and scope

 The groups’ findings were published in 2016 as:

-- Modifications specific to French regulations and introduced in non-generic appendices ZY and ZZ exclusively for France.
+- modifications specific to French and European regulations and introduced in non-generic appendices ZY and ZZ exclusively for France,

-The aim of the working groups is to produce all the requested changes and evidence to ensure that the 2018 edition of RCC-M conforms to the requirements of France’s Nuclear Pressure Equipment Regulation (« three-year program »).
+The working groups produced all the requested changes and evidence to ensure that the 2018 edition of RCC-M conforms to the requirements of France’s Nuclear Pressure Equipment Regulation (“three-year program”).